RohitDashora/mcp-unity-catalog/README.md

 # MCP (Model Context Protocol) Client for Databricks

+> **⚠️ DEMO PROJECT** - This is a demonstration project showcasing MCP client capabilities for Databricks vector search.
+It's designed for learning, testing, and prototyping purposes.
+Not intended for production use.

 A clean, well-structured Python client for interacting with Databricks MCP servers.
 This project provides tools to discover, explore, and interact with MCP endpoints, including tool listing, schema viewing, and tool execution.

+## 🎯 **Demo Purpose**

+This project demonstrates:
+- **MCP Protocol Implementation** - How to build clients for Databricks MCP servers
+- **Vector Search Integration** - Connecting to Databricks vector search endpoints
+- **Authentication Patterns** - Profile-based and token-based authentication
+- **Tool Discovery** - Dynamic tool listing and schema inspection
+- **CLI Development** - Building interactive command-line interfaces
+- **Documentation Practices** - Comprehensive documentation with visual aids

+**Use Cases:**
+- 🧪 **Learning** - Understand MCP protocol and Databricks integration
+- 🔬 **Testing** - Test vector search capabilities and authentication
+- 🛠️ **Prototyping** - Build proof-of-concepts for MCP clients
+- 📚 **Reference** - Code examples and patterns for MCP development

 ## 🚀 Features